kenjinc/university-dining-impact-model/data/cleaning-script.md

-ISCED 6 programs, (2) the total number of students enrolled in ISCED 7 programs, (3) the total number of students enrolled in ISCED 8 programs, (4) the total number of people living within the country, and (5) the reference year being used for each of these variables.
+ISCED 6 programs, (2) the total number of students enrolled in ISCED 7 programs, (3) the total number of students enrolled in ISCED 8 programs, (4) the total number of people living within the country, and (5) the reference year being used for each of these variables.\[EDIT AFTER DATASET CHANGE: AND (6) GNI PER CAPITA\]

 We will begin this process by selecting out the `Country.Code` and `Series.Code` columns, slicing out the 5 bottommost rows, and renaming